Our COVID-19 Response

 You have the right to access your personal information which we hold about you, subject to some exceptions.
-Before we provide you with access to your personal information we may require some proof of identity.
+You can only request information about yourself.
+Before we provide you with access to your personal information, we may require some proof of identity.
 We may charge a reasonable fee for giving access to your personal information if your request requires substantial effort on our part.
 However, we will not charge you for simply making a request.
-If you wish to access the personal information we hold about you, please contact us using the details provided in section 17.
+If you wish to access the personal information we hold about you, please contact us using the details provided in section 18.

-If you are dissatisfied with the outcome, please contact us.
-Alternatively, you may take your complaint to the relevant Privacy Commissioner at either the Office of the Privacy Commissioner (NZ) or the Office of the Australian Information Commissioner (OAIC).
+While we always try to work with you to solve your issue directly, you may take your complaint to the relevant Privacy Commissioner at either the Office of the Privacy Commissioner (NZ) or the Office of the Australian Information Commissioner (OAIC).
 The contact details for the Privacy Commissioner are available from its website at www.privacy.org.nz and the contact details for the OAIC are available from the OAIC’s website at www.oaic.gov.au.

 In the event of a change of ownership of all or a portion of our business or the website, your personal information may be transferred to the new owner so that the business and/or website can continue operations.